dylanjustice/AndcultureCode/CONTRIBUTING.md

 ![Configuring upstream repository](./assets/contributing-02-configuring-upstream.gif)

 #### Submitting your work for review
-Once you have run the appropriate build and test commands as well as done a personal review of your work.
-You can create a new pull request for review by the team.
+First, run the appropriate build and test commands as well as done a personal review of your work.
+Then you can create a new pull request for review by the team.

 Navigate to your fork on github `https://github.com/{YOUR_USERNAME}/AndcultureCode.{REPOSITORY_NAME}/pulls` and click to create a new pull request.